apsshrestha28/hangman_game/README.md

 Description  :  Player need to guess the letter of the word before the subsequent incorrect letters create a figure of hanged man.

-Technologies :  Game designed using JavaScript, JSDOM, jQuery, HTML, CSS, Bootstrap
+Technologies :  Game designed using JavaScript, JSDOM, HTML, CSS and audio files

 Challenges   :   Learned to overcome the challenges of adopting CSS for a web based front-end game.